You have heard about inbound marketing but the thing is:

 - Scarcity/urgency

-- Call to action
+- Call to Action

 Create urgency by doing scarcity marketing of your product.
 Why should not your visitor wait?
-Why people should but now?
+Why should people but now?

 Make your call to action clear.
 The decision should be obvious.